uibk-uncover/libjpeg-CSM/README.md

-# libjpeg effect on CSM
+# Effect of libjpeg version on CSM

 ## Setup